 The Old Way: Slow and Error-Prone

-Many organizations follow a waterfall approach to building experiences for the web.
+Many organizations follow a waterfall approach to building web experiences.
 It tends to work like this:

 … testing.
 (Plus approvals, again.)
-The work must be thoroughly tested.
 Bugs in the code for campaigns, initiatives, and new web experiences could mean a loss of revenue.
+Finally, you can …

 Deploy: After all that is done, it comes time to launch.
-And that seems simple, but it’s a coordinated effort that often must take place with the help of a number of different departments.
+And that may seem simple, but it’s a coordinated effort that often must take place with the help of a number of different departments.

 The New Way: Move Fast and Collaborate

-- Approvals: This process doesn’t remove approvals, but it does rethink how approvals work.
 When a team designs and builds component-first, they are forced to think about the entire design system when making changes.
 Code is more likely to be built modularly, and changes can happen quickly.
-So if the approval comes at the last minute, it’s easier for devs to be nimble.
+That way, if the approval comes at the last minute, it’s easier for developers to be nimble.

-If teams can work together in this new way, they can design and build projects faster, which means getting to market and learning faster.
-Learning then speeds up future projects.
+If teams can work together in this new way, they can design and build projects faster, get to market faster, and learn faster.

-In this way, the first few cycles may be a little longer, but future cycles can take advantage of components built in previous cycles, with your time saved and output for your teams compounding over time.
+The first few cycles may be longer.
+But future cycles can take advantage of components built in previous cycles, with your time saved and output for your teams compounding over time.

-While this process can happen with or without Stackbit, adding Stackbit to your web-building stack takes this process to the next level.
+While this process can happen with or without Stackbit, adding Stackbit to your web-building stack saves you even more time and hassle.

-Our visual editor means non-technical creators can edit content and components (and even their styles) in place.
-There’s no need to know or worry about where the content is stored.
+Our visual editor allows non-technical creators to edit content and components (and even their styles) in place.
+There’s no need to worry about where the content is stored.

-This results in faster editing experience and less training for content editors, both of which result in time back that can be used for the next project.
+This results in a faster editing experience and less training for content editors, which saves both teams from wasted energy and effort.

 An Example in Health Care

 This may all sound great in theory, but you care about how it performs in the real world.

-Yes, it does.
-Wellster, an innovative next-generation health provider, leveraged Stackbit's visual editing platform to improve developer efficiency while accelerating content operations and collaboration.
+Wellster, an innovative, next-generation health provider, leveraged Stackbit's visual editing platform to improve developer efficiency while accelerating content operations and collaboration.